Liberty vs. Old Dominion NCAA Football Odds, Plays and Insights | September 18, 2021

 Old Dominion Stats and Trends

-- In games that Old Dominion totals over 250.5 yards, the team is 2-1 against the spread and 1-1 overall.
+- In games that Old Dominion picks up more than 250.5 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Monarchs have turned the ball over two times this season, one more turnover than the Flames have forced (1).
+- The Monarchs have turned the ball over one more time (2 total) than the Flames have forced a turnover (1) this season.

 Liberty Top Players

-- This year, Malik Willis has collected 217 passing yards (217.0 yards per game) while going 15-for-23 (65.2% completion percentage) and throwing one touchdown and zero interceptions.
-He has added 55 rushing yards on five carries with one touchdown, averaging 55.0 yards per game.
+- Malik Willis has thrown for 217 yards while completing 65.2% of his passes (15-of-23), with one touchdown and zero interceptions this year (217.0 yards per game).
+He's also carried the ball five times for 55 yards and one touchdown, averaging 55.0 yards per game.

 - Joshua Mack has churned out a team-best 66 rushing yards (66.0 per game) and one touchdown.

-- Demario Douglas has racked up seven catches for 84 yards, best on his team, and one touchdown.
-He averages 84.0 receiving yards per game.
+- Demario Douglas has reeled in seven passes for a team-high 84 yards while scoring one touchdown.
+He averages 84.0 yards per game.

-- DJ Stubbs has hauled in three catches for 68 yards (68.0 yards per game).
+- DJ Stubbs has chipped in with three receptions for 68 yards.

 - This season Jaivian Lofton has caught three passes for 51 yards and one touchdown, averaging 51.0 receiving yards per game.